 There is no free trial available, but you can request a demo.

-If your business is overgrowing, or you are an international business (or plan on going internationally soon), then OneMint might be one of your best options.
+If your business is overgrowing or an international business (or plan on going internationally soon), then OneMint might be one of your best options.

 OneMint was made for businesses in complex industries like healthcare and food services.
-This is a scalable solution that can take care of HR management for small businesses.
+This is a scalable solution that can take care of HR processes for small businesses.

 OneMint offers an intuitive interface and offers HR, benefits, workforce management (including talent management), and they even add Payroll – which is included in the pricing, unlike many of its competitors.

 The solution is designed as a single database and works seamlessly as an interconnected system.
-This gives you more control over the security and roles, for instance, you can choose who can use the system, when, and where.
+This gives you more control over security and roles.
+For instance, you can choose who can use the system, when, and where.

-The payroll feature is only available for businesses in the U.S. and its territories, which means international businesses do no get it.
+The payroll feature is only available for businesses in the U.S. and its territories, so international businesses do not get it.
 The pricing is also a bit high when compared with competitors that offer similar features.

-Paycor is a great HR software that’s designed for small businesses.
-The solution supports the entire employee life cycle, meaning you can manage recruitment, labor law compliance, onboarding, payroll, time and attendance, benefits, performance management, reporting, payroll, and more.
+Paycor is a great HR software for small businesses.
+The solution supports the entire employee life cycle, meaning you can manage recruitment, labor law compliance, on-boarding, payroll, time and attendance, benefits, performance management, reporting, payroll, and more.

-Although professionals and experts of their fields designed Paycor, the solution remains easy to use by anyone.
+Although professionals and experts in their fields designed Paycor, the solution remains easy to use by anyone.
 Their features are robust but without the complexities that come with other solutions.

-Custom reporting is great, there’s payroll tax integration for all 50 U.S. states, and you can export files easily to share your data.
+Custom reporting is excellent, there’s payroll tax integration for all 50 U.S. states, and you can export files easily to share your data.

-For all of its focus on small businesses, it would’ve been great to see a free version or even a free trial.
-Sadly, they offer neither, which means that you can’t test if it’s a good fit for your business before making a decision.
+It would’ve been great for all of its focus on small businesses to see a free version or even a free trial.
+But, sadly, they offer neither, which means that you can’t test if it’s a good fit for your business before making a decision.

 Again, there is no clear pricing plan here.
-What we do know is that the annual cost of Paycor is $289.90 for one employee and can go all the way up to $9,230.00 for 300 employees.
+However, we know that the annual cost of Paycor is $289.90 for one employee and can go all the way up to $9,230.00 for 300 employees.